 The angular momentum transport of magnetized stellar winds spins down cool stars, including the Sun (magnetic braking).
 The spin-down of cool stars exhibits the complicated behavior and its physical interpretation is actively discussed.

-We proposed a simple model to track the spin-down of solar-type stars that takes into account differential rotation and discussed its properties (Tokuno, Suzuki & Shoda 2023).
+We have proposed a simple model to track the spin-down of solar-type stars that takes into account differential rotation and discussed its properties (Tokuno, Suzuki & Shoda 2023).

 Tidai Evolution of Exoplanetary System